Evaluating und analysing Power Grids

-Using the Current Flow Analyser it is possible to analyse data within the sector-specific application for electricity.
-Starting at a specific network point such as a distribution board or an electrical substation, a topological analysis of cable lengths along with its corresponding data and connected sleeves is performed.
-Based on the cable types, lengths and electrical values, a calculation is carried out for the entire route in order to determine the electrical values of the defined route. as well as the length of the cables the route to the nearest node is analysed including the length, order of pipelines and their components as well as the house connections within this route.
+Using the Current Flow Analyser, it is possible to analyse data within the sector-specific data model for electricity.
+Starting at a specific network point such as a distribution board or an electrical substation, a topological analysis of cable lengths along with corresponding data and connected sleeves is performed.
+Based on cable types, lengths and electrical values, a calculation is carried out for the entire route in order to determine the electrical values of the defined route.
 These evaluations can be performed on all network voltage levels (also on telecommunication networks).
 The list of results can be printed, saved as a file or be porcessed further in Office products.
 All asset components are displayed with their current address.
 This is helpful to locate power outages.

 During power outages, affected routes or GIS lengths of the route are evaluated to identify the location of the disruption.
-The results are displayed in colour in the main window.
-The Current Flow Analyser is a available to be used as a service for the SIAS.
-A new function of the Current Flow Analyser is to identify and allocate assets belonging to a specific route including different branches of the route.
+These results are displayed in colour in the main window.
+The Current Flow Analyser is available to be used as a service for SIAS.
+A new function of the Current Flow Analyser is the identification and allocation of assets belonging to a specific route including different branches of the route.
 Furthermore, it is possible to add adjoining routes to the evaluation after the analysis has already started.
 Assets are also identified and allocated for each route.

-The relay plan is a complementary module for the Current Flow Analyser that uses those module’s results to determine the power system protection setting for medium voltage power levels.
+The Relay Plan is a complementary module for the Current Flow Analyser.
+It uses the Current Flow Analyser’s results to determine the power system protection setting for medium voltage power levels.
 A menu is available to display all power stations in a list.
 These power stations can then be be selected from the list.
 Subsequently, parameters for the power system protection can be defined in the menu.
-After defining the parameters for the selected power stations, the values for the relay plan are automatically calculated and displayed in a diagram.
-For further use, the diagram can be saved as a jpeg file.
+After defining parameters for selected power stations, values for the relay plan are automatically calculated and displayed in a diagram.
+This diagram can be saved as a jpeg file.

-The relay plan documents how the system protection has to be set in order for a switch to be triggered when a short circuit occurs within a specific maximum distance and time.
+The Relay Plan documents how system protection has to be set in order for a switch to be triggered when a short circuit occurs within a specific maximum distance and time.
 For example, a power distribution station should be switched off after 0.4 seconds if a short circuit occurs within 90 % cable distance to the nearest station.
-However, the switch should only react after 1.2 seconds if a short circuit occurs near the closest station or beyond this station (over relay of nearest busbar).
-The Current Flow Analyser provides basic data such as information about connected power stations and what the electrical values (R/X) between these power stations are.
-The engineer chooses the routes that should be displayed in the relay diagram, i.e. routes required for planning relay zone.
+However, the switch should only react after 1.2 seconds if a short circuit occurs near the closest station or beyond this station (relay of nearest busbar).
+The Current Flow Analyser provides basic data such as information about connected power stations and electrical values (R/X) between these power stations.
+The engineer chooses the routes that should be displayed in the relay diagram, i.e. routes required for planning a relay zone.
 These plans can also be printed.
-The application also calculates value settings for the power system protection and prints the relay plan with a proof of calculation.
+In addition, the application also calculates value settings for power system protection and prints relay plans with a calculation proof.